 With the lags in place, the distance between is carefully measured with a tape and the information given to the ground man.
-In the meantime he has prepared an eye splice in the end of the cable roll as described on page 11, and he now kinks the cable at the point indicated by the cablers and cuts the cable at a point 10 to 12 inches below the kink so as to allow material for a splice.
-After the splice is made the cable with a splice at each end is hauled up the tree and hooked over the lags.
-If the lag has previously been turned in so that when the head is at right angles to the direction of the limb there is just enough space to slip the splice over the hook, then by giving the lag a quarter turn so that the head is parallel to the direction of the limb the splice is locked in place and cannot jump off the hook.
+In the meantime he has prepared an eye splice in the end of the cable roll, as described later, and he now kinks the cable at the point indicated by the cablers and cuts the cable at a point 10 to 12 inches below the kink so as to allow material for a splice.
+After the splice is made, the cable with a splice at each end is hauled up the tree and hooked over the lags.
+If the lag has previously been turned in so that when the head is at right angles to the direction of the limb there is just enough space to slip the splice over the hook, then the lag should be given a quarter turn so that the head is parallel to the direction of the limb.
+The opening of the hook should touch the bark of limb and the splice becomes locked in place and cannot jump off the hook.
 Cables may also be locked by inserting a nail in a hole in the hook of the lag if a drilled lag is used or one strand of the splice may be left free for wrapping around the lag hook.
-The first method mentioned will be standard practice for Park Service use.
-The rope sling or other tightening device may then be released and the job is completed except for painting the splices with a metal preservative paint.
-This should be done always since the act of bending the cable breaks the protective galvanizing coating and hence additional protection from rust and disintegration must be given.
+The rope sling or other tightening device may then be released and the job is completed.

 Perhaps a word should be added here regarding the superior value of copper-covered steel wire and strand as opposed to the commoner galvanized strand.
 It is true that the former material is slightly higher in initial cost, but size for size it is considerably stronger.
 It will not rust, and therefore the ultimate cost of the bracing operation is reduced.
-Copper-covered steel wire and strand are recommended highly for National Park Service use.

-Eyebolt Installation.
+Eyebolt Installation

-If eyebolts or hook bolts are used as cable anchors the general cabling procedure is approximately as previously described for lag installation.
-The holes for such bolts should be drilled the same diameter as the bolt, however, and it is necessary to provide a countersink for the nut and washer.
+If eyebolts or hook bolts are used as cable anchors, the general cabling procedure is approximately as previously described for lag installation.
+The holes for such bolts should be drilled the same diameter as the bolts, however, and it is necessary to provide a countersink for the nut and washer.
 A countersink is prepared in the following manner.
 The exact shape of the washer (round, oval, or diamond) is first marked with a chisel on the bark.
-Then this bark and about 1/8-inch of wood is excavated so that the wound will heal properly.
-(Fig. 18) The cambium edge should then be shellacked.
+Then this bark and about one-eighth of an inch of wood is excavated so that the wound will heal properly (fig. 17).
+The cambium edge should then be shellacked.
 The back of the countersink must be exactly at right angles to the direction of the bolt so that the washer may lay perfectly flat.